 - Other relevant information.

-The Academic Programs Committee will review all nominations received and will prepare a recommendation to the dean, who will make the final selection.
-The associate dean of academic affairs will deliver the award at the School Commencement.
+A committee will review all nominations received and will prepare a recommendation to the dean, who will make the final selection.
+The associate dean of academic affairs will deliver the award at the School’s spring commencement.

 2019 – Beth Moracco and Karin Yeatts